 - Resources pages (a list of tools, best sellers, or popular products used in your niche)

 The above convert at a higher rate compared to writing content around informational keywords (e.g., “what is value investing” or “what are Apple AirPods”).

-Think of your earnings as a combination of page views, click-through rates, and conversion rates.
-Those factors ultimately determine how much you’ll make in affiliate sales.
+Those factors ultimately determine how much you’ll make in commissions.

 - How to Measure Click Performance & Connect Lasso to Google Analytics